FLAGS - LIGHTS - CRASHES

 After the start this assistant will stand in an area in the infield, that is removed from the racing surface and does not interfere with the responsibilities and duties of the Starter or safety workers.

-In the event of a Yellow Flag or crash, they are not to go onto the racing surface, unless directed to do so by a corner flagman or safety worker in order to remove the youth and/or motorcycle to a safe location in the infield.
+In the event of a Yellow Flag or crash, they are not to go onto the racing surface, unless directed to do so by the starter or safety worker, in order to remove the youth and/or motorcycle to a safe location in the infield.

 If the track has gone Red, and the race has been completely stopped, they will be allowed to assist the downed racer the same as in the Adult Classes.